michaelmiaomiao/Data-Science/daily notes/statistics knoledge collected--11 .md

 # The Tukey’s test
 - verifies our observation in the interaction plot and F-test.
 With a moderate or high alcohol intake (2 or 4 intakes), sadness is significant in increasing the memory time co realatinon between each level of feactors

+# clustered data, longitudinal data and repeated measure

+ - In clustered data, the dependent variable is measured once for each subject, but the subjects themselves are somehow grouped (student grouped into classes, for example).
+There is no ordering to the subjects within the group, so their responses should be equally correlated.

+In repeated measures data, the dependent variable is measured more than once for each subject.
+Usually, there is some independent variable (often called a within-subject factor) that changes with each measurement.

+And in longitudinal data, the dependent variable is measured at several time points for each subject, often over a relatively long period of time.